D'Iberville High School

-D'Iberville High School is a suburban public high school located in D'Iberville, Mississippi, United States, with a Biloxi postal address.
+d'Iberville High School is a suburban public high school located in D'Iberville, Mississippi, United States, with a Biloxi postal address.
 A new high school building was dedicated on March 15, 2009 at 15625 Lamey Bridge Road.
 The former high school building, located at 3320 Warrior Drive, is now D'Iberville Middle School.
-The high school is part of the Harrison County School District, serves 1,290 students as of the 2019–2020 school year, and consists of students from North Woolmarket and D'Iberville middle schools.
+The high school is part of the Harrison County School District, serves 1,290 students as of the 2019–2020 school year, and consists of students from North Woolmarket Elementary/Middle, Creekbend Elementary/Middle, and D'Iberville Middle School.

 Athletics

-The school's Varsity football team won the 4A state championship in 2002.
+The school's football team won the Mississippi 4A state championship in 2002.